zackforbing/ruby-submissions/1409/07_self_directed_project/mee_tim.md

-### [Project Title : 1]

-Snow Maps
+### SnowMaps

 ### Pitch

 Colorado has a great selection of skiing and snow is not hard to come by.
 But, unfortunately, everytime I go skiing I must search multiple websites to find where the best snow is.
 If only there were a way to get the snow report for every moutain near me with one click.
 Snow Maps will bring the resort information you want to one page.

 ### Problem